maneerat-wong/maneerat_repo/README.md

 # About me
 My name is Maneerat (She,Her).
 I'm studying MISM-16 months program in Heinz College.
+I did my bachelor degree in engineering at the best university in Thailand.
 Prior my master degree, I worked full-time in the consulting firm for both private and government sectors for almost 2 years.

 Here are a few interesting things about me....